ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Collector.

-If obtaining aggregate shares fails, then the Leader responds to subsequent HTTP POST requests to the collection job with an HTTP error status and a problem document as described in {{errors}}.
+If obtaining aggregate shares fails, then the Leader responds to subsequent HTTP GET requests to the collection job with an HTTP error status and a problem document as described in {{errors}}.

 The Leader MAY respond with HTTP status 204 No Content to requests to a